Mark Hodge

 Barbara Koneval

-BARBARA KONEVAL | OPERATIONS AND FINANCE MANAGER
+BARBARA KONEVAL | DEPUTY DIRECTOR, FINANCE

 Barbara brings over fifteen years of experience in operations roles with sustainability organizations focused on environmental and social responsibility.
 She previously managed the training program for the American College & University Presidents’ Climate Commitment (ACUPCC), a national network of over 675 colleges and universities committed to tracking greenhouse gas emissions and planning for climate neutrality.